git add

 Tipo de medicamento

-Un antiinflamatorio no esteroideo (AINE)
+Un medicamento antiinflamatorio no esteroideo (AINE)

-Utilizado para
+Usado para

-También llamado (UK)
+También llamado (Reino Unido)

-Anadin®, Brufen®; Calprofen®; Cuprofen®; Fenpaed®; Feminax®; Flarin®; Ibucalm®; Noubid®; Nurofen®.
+Anadin®, Brufen®; Calprofen®; Cuprofen®; Fenpaed®; Feminax®; Flarin®; Ibucalm®; Noubid®; Nurofen®

 También llamado (EE.UU.)

-Advil®; Alivio®; Aprofen®; Cedaprin®; CounterAct® IB; Dolex®; Dragon Tabs®; Flex-Prin®; Ibutab®; Motrin® IB; Probufen®; Profen® IB; Proprinal®.
+Advil®; Alivio®; Aprofen®; Cedaprin®; CounterAct® IB; Dolex®; Dragon Tabs®; Flex-Prin®; Ibutab®; Motrin® IB; Probufen®; Profen® IB; Proprinal®

 Disponible como